 \subsection{Periodic projective resolutions arising from $\Wchi$}

-The strings in $\Wchi$ give rise to string modules with periodic projective resolutions, which in turn give rise to tubes of rank 2 in the Auslander-Reiten quiver, as the next few results will show.
+The strings in $\Wchi$ give rise to string modules with periodic minimal projective resolutions of period 4, which in turn give rise to tubes of rank 2 in the Auslander-Reiten quiver, as the next few results will show.

 \begin{thm} Let $w=\alpha w' \gamma \in \Wchi$.
 Then $M(w)$ has a periodic minimal projective resolution

 with

 In addition, $\Omega(M(w))$ and $\Omega^3(M(w))$ are the following. \begin{enumerate}[label=(\alph*)] \item If $\alpha,\gamma \in Q_1$ then